top of page

 uluwatu surfing

 Surfing demands a lot of physical energy, especially when battling currents or enduring long paddle-outs.
 Having a peaceful, deeply comfortable space to return to is crucial.
-Retreating to a beautifully designed local space like Musa Uluwatu Villas offers the perfect quiet sanctuary to rinse off the salt, stretch tired muscles, and analyze tomorrow's forecast in complete relaxation.
+Retreating to a beautifully designed local space like Musa Uluwatu Villas offers the perfect quiet villa to rinse off the salt, stretch tired muscles, and analyze tomorrow's forecast in complete relaxation and exclusive privacy around Uluwatu.

 Whether you are mastering the foam at Baby Padang or dropping into a bomb at Outside Corner, Uluwatu surfing is an unforgettable experience.
 Respect the ocean, respect the locals, and enjoy the beautiful waves of Bali!